How Do You Become a True Engineering Leader?

 What is the difference between a manager and a leader?

-While Yi agrees the Peter Drucker quote, “Management is doing things right; leadership is doing the right things,” he adds that at the end of the day, the leader controls the “what,” direction, and goals, and managers control how you meet those goals.
+While Yi agrees with the Peter Drucker quote, “Management is doing things right; leadership is doing the right things,” he adds that at the end of the day, the leader controls the “what,” direction, and goals, and managers control how you meet those goals.

 Richard mentioned a book he read about high-output management where the author pointed out that the output of a manager is the collective output of their team.
 Leaders are the ones who solve problems.